mcsorkun/RedPred/README.md

 ------------------------------------------
-## Workflow - IMAGE
+## Workflow - IMAGE :

 ![](redpred_app.gif)

 ------------------------------------------

-## Project Files
+## Project Files:

-**Data: ** Contains the "all_data.csv" file.
+**Data:** Contains the "all_data.csv" file.
 (Maybe an explanation???? )

-**Data_Preprocessing: ** ????
+**Data_Preprocessing:** ????

-**Ensemble: ** Code for our final model for the project.
+**Ensemble:** Code for our final model for the project.
 We used 3 models for the ensemble model.
 So the file also contains their saved models and also predictions for Test 1 and  Test 2.

-**Models: ** Contains final code file of 5 models that we used for RedPred project and ECFC encoder file.
+**Models:** Contains final code file of 5 models that we used for RedPred project and ECFC encoder file.